MianSaadTahir/Nike-Store/README.md

 3. Run the `nikeScript.sql` in SSMS
 4. Navigate to the project directory:
    `cd .\NikeStore\NikeWinForm\bin\debug`
-5. Launch the `NikeWinForm.exe` file.
+5. Launch the `NikeWinForm.exe` file

 ## Contributing
 Contributions, issues, and feature requests are welcome!